campa-consortium/pals/source/element-kinds.md

 (s:feedback)=
 ## Feedback Circuit

-A Feedback element is a lord element used to simulate a feedback circuit.
+A Feedback element is an element used to simulate a feedback circuit.
 It gathers information about particle trajectories from the inputs and uses this to either adjust beam trajectories in the outputs and/or adjust parameters in the outputs.